jackokring/KRTPluginA/README.md

 All the estimators are predictive one sample into the future (with `λ` kind of being a sophisticated constant of integration), a pre slew filter is set as a 6 dB/Oct zero delay filter.
 This filter may work opposite to how you might expect for some outputs.

-So the inputs `IN1`, `IN3` and `IN3` are controlled by **centred dB scaling** gainuverters for gain, amplified by an exponetial `dB`, slew limited and then processed for calculus estimates (9th order FIR).
+So the inputs `IN1`, `IN3` and `IN3` are controlled by **centred dB scaling** gainuverters for gain, amplified by an exponential `dB`, slew limited and then processed for calculus estimates (9th order FIR).

 The integrals are further processed by 3 point series accelerations (a tiny effect but interesting) to occur at a sample in the future. `λ` applies an effective modulation of this integral time step from a fraction of a sample to multiple samples.
-The halflife then is measured in exponetial inverse octaves.
+The half-life then is measured in exponential inverse octaves.

 I mean why a 9th order FIR, and the number 27 of the sporadic simple groups connection?
 From 2 comes 2 to the power of all N. From 3 comes all odd numbers?
 This likely explains the choice of cube root to control the range of output voltage.

 Blerb (not essential to understanding the module)
 ---

 He's irisponsible :D https://en.wikipedia.org/wiki/Jacques_Tits ... roll on (Monster Moonshine)[https://en.wikipedia.org/wiki/Monstrous_moonshine] and let's not confuse maths with physics "speculated" on maths.
 Hope I got all the integration by parts and collection of approximants in limited terms right?
 (Some 2's, some 3's, some hopeful sporadics on the elliptic).
-Did I mention the congruants div 3 and the determinats (count 44 (18n+26 (Groupies)[https://en.wikipedia.org/wiki/Sporadic_group])) with Z(p) and alternating groups to a 42 which the circle and ellipse are the alternating or not on the major minor radius?
+Did I mention the congruants div 3 and the determinants (count 44 (18n+26 (Groupies)[https://en.wikipedia.org/wiki/Sporadic_group])) with Z(p) and alternating groups to a 42 which the circle and ellipse are the alternating or not on the major minor radius?

 Initialize the big bang with differential estimates of the future captain, so obivating the definitional requirements at the singularity Captain.
 Well Gamma Bob, well gamma.
 A form of precision series truncation crusher, nice!
-None of that chucking away an abstract precision and getting right in there with truncation of summation generatve additive sythesis, for that timbral union.
+None of that chucking away an abstract precision and getting right in there with truncation of summation generative additive synthesis, for that timbrel union.

-But isn't it about the singularity context of integration in a set of limits x, x+y where x is unkown but gestimated in a relative context Captain?
+But isn't it about the singularity context of integration in a set of limits x, x+y where x is unknown but gestimated in a relative context Captain?
 Yes Bob all error in the calculus should be reported as this module is not about error, and others maybe built.

 But shouldn't a sine converge to sin(x)?
 And and truncation of terms provide a controlled deviation from sin(x) for Fauxrier harminics?
 Exactly Boz, the sweet low power law alias summands.